Source: Android Central

 One of the most beautiful games on this list, Oddmar is an absolute treat.
 The level of detail is incredible and gorgeous, even more considering it's a mobile game.
 I haven't been this blown away since I first played Ori and the Blind Forest.
 While they're different presentations, Oddmar is just that great.

 As a game, Oddmar is a fairly typical 2D platforming adventure.
-Levels are fairly linear, but there's a nice variety of enemies, puzzles, and obstacles to keep you entertained.
+Levels are relatively linear, but there's a nice variety of enemies, puzzles, and obstacles to keep you entertained.
 There are even bonus levels to mix things up.

 Oddmar, like Grimvalor, sports a free demo before you pay the $5 asking price to unlock the full game.
-Touchscreen controls are superb, but there's also gamepad support if you would prefer that route.
-Oddmar is definitely up there as one of the best games on my phone right now.
+Touchscreen controls are superb, but there's also gamepad support if you prefer that route.
+Oddmar is up there as one of the best games on my phone right now.

 Rayman Adventures